circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 - Include in account history print (PDF): No
 - Hidden by default: Yes

-After saving the new profile field, add two Possible values (text values can be changed):
+After saving the new profile field, add one Possible value (text value can be changed):

 - Geblokkeerd door admin (incasso's te vaak mislukt)
-- Ingetrokken door deelnemer

-Add the English translation in small caps as the internal name for both values: blocked and withdrawn.
+Add the English translation in small caps as the internal name for the possible value: blocked.

 # Custom operations